Sunday, April 8, 2018

 Garam Masala Powder : ½ tsp

-Coriander / Dhania Powder : 1 tsp
+Coriander / Dhania Powder/ Kothambair Pitti : 1 tsp

-Cumin / Jeera Powder : ½ tsp
+Cumin/ Jeera Powder : ½ tsp

-Fennel / Badisep Powder : ½ tsp
+Fennel/ Badisep Powder : ½ tsp

-Kashmiri Red Chilly Powder : 1 tblsp
+Kashmiri Red Chilly Powder/ Mirchi Tikkat/ Mirsange Pitti : 1 tblsp

-Amchur Powder : 1 tsp
+Amchur/ Dried Raw Mango Powder : 1 tsp

 Oil : 2 tblsp